chromatic-universe/cci-develop/cci-python/cci/cci_db_utils/README.md

-a module which addresses one of my reservations about frameworks like django: the maintenance of everything in a database , including ooerational code and metadata. this module deals with the 'sawing off the branch you're sitting' on problem: the django application cannot recover or handle exceptions while operating on its own database since that's where all the application logic is stored .
+a module which addresses one of my reservations about frameworks like django: the maintenance of everything in a database , including operational code and metadata. this module deals with the 'sawing off the branch you're sitting' on problem: the django application cannot recover or handle exceptions while operating on its own database since that's where all the application logic is stored .
 This means that all data